dariocanoh/lide-docs/classes/progress.rst

 Progress:setCurrentPos
 ^^^^^^^^^^^^^^^^^^^^^^

    This method helps to set the current position of the progress bar.
+This function makes the progressbar switch to determinate mode, if it's not already.

 =========  =========================================================================================
  bool_       Progress:setCurrentPos ( number_ nPercent )